julianritchey/supervised-learning-homework/.ipynb_checkpoints/README-checkpoint.md

 The purpose of this analysis is to determine the ability of a machine learning model to identify the creditworthiness of borrowers.

 Two models were developed for this analysis.
 The first model utilized only a logistic regression model; the second model utilized a random oversampler model, followed by a logistic regression model.
 As the goal of both models is to predict loans that may be considered high-risk, both models were trained and tested on a dataset of historical lending activity from a peer-to-peer lending services company.
-The target of the dataset was the loan status; the features of the dataset included
+The target of the dataset was the loan status ('loan_status'); the features of the dataset included
-- loan size,
+- loan size ('loan_size'),
-- interest rate,
+- interest rate ('interest_rate'),
-- borrower income,
+- borrower income ('borrower_income'),
-- debt-to-income ratio,
+- debt-to-income ratio ('debt_to_income'),
-- number of accounts,
+- number of accounts ('num_of_accounts'),
-- derogatory marks, and
+- derogatory marks ('derogatory_marks'), and
-- total debt.
+- total debt ('total_debt').

-In the original dataset, the value counts for 'loan status' were
+In the original dataset, the value counts for 'loan_status' were
-- 75036 healthy loans ('*0*'), and
+- 75036 healthy loans ('0'), and
-- 2500 high-risk loans ('*1*').
+- 2500 high-risk loans ('1').

 The result of the above value counts is a heavily imbalanced dataset.